choderalab/mtenn/docs/docs/model.rst

 Model
 =====

-This document describes the classes in ``mtenn.model``, and their substituent parts.
+This document describes the classes in ``mtenn.model`` and their substituent parts, and the format of their inputs and outputs.

 Model Blocks
 ------------